cisene/christopherisene.se/content/travels/_index.md

 * Cambodia, see Vietnam
 * China, vast country with lots of variation between different ends of the country.
 * South Korea, see Vietnam
-* India, culture, food and people, urban and rural life.
+s* India, culture, food and people, urban and rural life, heaps of friends.
+* Philippines, culture, food and people, heaps of friends.
 * Mexico, culture, food and people.
 * Cuba, culture, food and people.